A peaceful sub-species of homo split off from humans

 [1] Earth's climate is bi-stable between warm and cold and can flip with incredible speed.
 [2] Every year the snow line from those Siberian winters in Europe moved farther south.
 White snow on the ground reflects sunlight that would otherwise have heated a darker surface.
 Heat loss turns the weather colder, resulting in more snow in a runaway cycle.
 Once a cold snap took hold and gained momentum, it took just three years to wake the ice dragon.

-Only the tropics were left ice-free year-round.
+Only the lower latitudes were left ice-free year-round.
 And even those regions were too cold for the original biologic forms to survive.
 Plants and animals that had survived habitat loss, pollution, invasive species, and harvesting by humans died from the weather.
 The combined stress and sudden onset were too much for the natural world, and the food chain died from the bottom up.

 To be clear, the apex predator is doomed when the tiniest things at the bottom of its food chain perish.
 No amount of ferocity or cleverness can overcome it.
 When plankton disappeared, so too did the sharks.
 Humans could survive fire and ice, but not the loss of food.